SarahGreenfield/CPSC-559-Final-Project/README.md

    - Choose your starter Pokemon (Bulbasaur, Charmander, Squirtle, or Pikachu)
    - **If you sell or transfer your only Pokemon, you can mint a new starter!**

+3. **Train Your Pokemon**
+   - Go to the "Collection" page
+   - Select a Pokemon from your collection
+   - Click "Train" to gain experience
+   - Your Pokemon will gain 50 experience points per training session
+   - Level up occurs at 100 experience points
+   - Stats increase by 5 points per level

+4. **Battle Other Pokemon**
+   - Go to the "Battle" page
+   - Select your Pokemon and an opponent
+   - Click "Start Battle!"
+   - Watch the battle unfold and see the results
+   - Winners receive 10 tokens and 100 experience points
+   - Losers receive 50 experience points

-3. **List a Pokemon for Sale**
+5. **List a Pokemon for Sale**
    - Go to the "Marketplace" page
    - Select a Pokemon from your collection
    - Enter a price in tokens
    - Click "List Pokemon"
    - **Your Pokemon stays in your wallet and can still be trained or battled while listed.**

-4. **Purchase a Pokemon**
+6. **Purchase a Pokemon**
-   - Switch to another account (import a different Hardhat account in MetaMask)
    - Go to the "Marketplace" page
    - Click "Purchase" on a listed Pokemon
    - The Pokemon will be transferred to your account

-5. **Battle Other Pokemon**
-   - Go to the "Battle" page
-   - Select your Pokemon and an opponent
-   - Click "Start Battle!"
-   - Watch the battle unfold and see the results

-6. **Track Your Progress**
+7. **Track Your Progress**
    - View your Pokemon's stats and experience
    - Check your battle history
    - See where you rank on the leaderboard

-## Marketplace Model
+## Game Mechanics

-- **Lazy Listing**: When you list a Pokemon, it stays in your wallet.
-You can still train, battle, and interact with it until it is purchased.
-- **Purchase**: When another user purchases your listed Pokemon, it is transferred directly from your wallet to theirs.
-- **Multiple Listings**: You can list multiple Pokemon, even of the same species, as each is a unique NFT.
+### Experience and Leveling
+- Each training session grants 50 experience points
+- Level up occurs at 100 experience points
+- Stats increase by 5 points per level
+- HP is fully restored upon level up
+- Stamina is fully restored upon level up

+### Battle System
+- Battles are determined by Pokemon stats and level
+- Winners receive 10 tokens and 100 experience points
+- Losers receive 50 experience points
+- Pokemon need stamina to battle
+- Battle history is recorded on the blockchain

+### Stamina System
+- Training costs 10 stamina points
+- Battles cost 20 stamina points
+- Pokemon can rest to recover stamina
+- Full stamina is 100 points

 ## Common Issues & Troubleshooting